Commander Keen in Keen Dreams: Legacy

 As one of a series of minor PC releases from the small publisher Softdisk, Keen Dreams did not receive much attention from contemporary reviewers or players, despite its connection to the Commander Keen series.
 Accordingly, it has since been marketed as the "lost episode" of the series.
 As it fell between the 1990 episodes 1–3 of the Vorticon trilogy, and the 1991 episodes 4–5 of Commander Keen in Goodbye, Galaxy, Keen Dreams has also been informally referred to as "Episode 3.5" of the series.
 Keen Dreams was also marketed by Softdisk as part of "The Lost Game Collection of ID Software".
 Keen Dreams was included with the other series games in the 1996 id Anthology compilation release, but as the game had not been published through Apogee, Keen Dreams was not included in the 1998 Apogee Commander Keen compilation release or the 2014 3D Realms Anthology release.

 In June 2013, developer Super Fighter Team licensed the game from Flat Rock Software, the then-owners of Softdisk, and released a version for Android devices.
 The following September, an Indiegogo crowdfunding campaign was started to attempt to buy the rights from Flat Rock for US$1500 in order to release the source code to the game and start publishing it on multiple platforms.
-The campaign did not reach the goal, but it's creator Javier Chavez made up the difference, and the source code was released under GNU GPL-2.0-or-later soon after.
+The campaign did not reach the goal, but its creator Javier Chavez made up the difference, and the source code was released under GNU GPL-2.0-or-later soon after.
 The game was then published on Steam through the Steam Greenlight program by Hard Disk Publishing for Microsoft Windows, OS X, and Linux, with Steam achievements and multiple graphical options.
 According to Steam Spy, approximately 80,000 copies have been sold through Steam as of June 2016.
 In February 2019, Lone Wolf Technology released a version on the Nintendo Switch console.

-Commander Keen in Keen Dreams: Definitive Edition is another conversion released by Diplodocus Games for the Nintendo Switch and Wii U in 2020.
+Commander Keen in Keen Dreams: Definitive Edition is another version released by Diplodocus Games for the Nintendo Switch and Wii U in 2020.
 It is an enhanced version featuring additional levels, new music, and tweaked gameplay.
-In 2021, Javier Chavez as Keen Company released the "Definitive Edition" for Windows.
+In 2021, Javier Chavez and Keen Company released the "Definitive Edition" for Windows.